-The popularity of human wants does not equal the sum of human needs as dictated by nature.
-There is some value in the constitution and our democracy.
-Like the bible, they offer respite and hope akin to panem and circenses to the people.
+The popularity of human wants does not equal the sum of human needs as nature dictates.
+There is some value in the Constitution and our democracy.
+Like the bible, they offer respite and hope akin to Panem and Circenses to the people.
 They keep the people engaged in a process that gives hope to each other.
 Albeit false hope.

-So, to fundamentally improve the human adaptability to nature’s entropy, we do not need to change the constructs in existence today.
-In the same way, a car driving in a different direction does not require a replacement of the car.
+So, to fundamentally improve human adaptability to nature’s entropy, we do not need to change the constructs in existence today.
+In the same way, a car driving in a different direction does not require a replacement of the vehicle.

 Nature, Not Government, Rules

 To govern effectively, politicians must become aware of a new normalization of truth we are all held accountable for—nature’s truth.
-The irreversible decline of available energy called entropy explained in excruciatingly clear detail by Nobel Prize Phycisist Richard Feynman must be acknowledged as the cause of all change we must learn to adapt to.
+The irreversible decline of available energy called entropy, explained in excruciatingly clear detail by Nobel Prize Physicist Richard Feynman, must be acknowledged as the cause of all change we must learn to adapt to.

 1. Take Control, Of What We Can Control

-Our laissez-faire constructs uncorrelated to a relevant evolutionary theory have made money a cause rather than a consequence.
-The merit of money uncorrelated to our evolutionary objectives artificially narrows the standard deviation of merit.
+Our laissez-faire constructs, uncorrelated to a relevant evolutionary theory, have made money a cause rather than a consequence.
+The merit of money uncorrelated to our evolutionary objectives artificially narrows the standard deviation of price.
 It violates the first-principles of nature that would make more people apply their unique skills to improve human adaptability to nature’s entropy.